fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseExport.md

 PS C:\> $exportRequest = Start-AzureSqlDatabaseExport -SqlConnectionContext $SqlContext -StorageContainer $Container -DatabaseName $DatabaseName -BlobName $BlobName
 ```

-This example initiates an export process from the ssSDS that has the name stored in the $DatabaseName variable to the Blob storage stored in the $BlobName variable.
+This example initiates an export process from the Azure SQL Database that has the name stored in the $DatabaseName variable to the Blob storage stored in the $BlobName variable.

 ## PARAMETERS